Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Glitter Dust

+    **Prerequisite:** Level 3+ Rogue
-    _**Prerequisite:** Level 3+ Rogue, **Cost:** 1 Cordite charge(s)_
+    **Cost:** 1 Cordite charge(s)

-    On impact, forces targets within 20-foot :aoe-cube: Cube to make a :d20-save: Dexterity saving throw.
+    On impact, forces targets within 20-foot :aoe-cube: Cube to make a **:d20-save: DEX Save**{ .d20 }.
 On a failed save, creatures are covered with glitter dust, and any attack roll made against them is made with :d20-adv: Advantage.

     A creature can use its Action to scrape all these reflective particles off of it, ending the effects of this Explosive.